Next Digital

 Next Digital Limited (壹傳媒有限公司), previously known as Next Media Limited, was the largest listed media company in Hong Kong.

-Founded by Jimmy Lai, it had 2,095 employees as of 30 Sep 2020.
+Founded by Jimmy Lai, it had 2,095 employees as of 30 September 2020.
 The media outlet had a user base of 5.0 million monthly unique visitors in Hong Kong, 12.3 million monthly unique visitors in Taiwan, 1.7 million in the US and 399,0002 in Canada up till 2019.
 Apple Daily, the newspaper of the media group, was the most read newspaper in the city.
-The company became defunct in 15 December 2021.
+The company became defunct on 15 December 2021.

 History

 From 20 October 2015, the company has changed its English name to Next Digital Limited, from Next Media Limited.
+Under a grim political climate, the news outlet's intrepid political activism infuriated the Beijing regime.
+Some companies with ties to China had refrained from putting advertisements on any publication of the media group due to the heightened political pressure exerted on the business bodies in the city.